slbailey/Retrovue/docs/developer/development-roadmap.md

 ---

-_This roadmap reflects the current state of Retrovue as a content management and streaming system, with a clear path toward professional IPTV operation._
+_This roadmap reflects the current state of RetroVue as a content management and streaming system, with a clear path toward professional IPTV operation._